yellowsink/Diskai/README.md

 - Coloured channel hashtags - removes the unread pill and channel text colours, and shows unread / selected channels by colouring the hashtag icon.
 - Disable mention theming because with some plugins such as [this one](https://github.com/A-User-s-Discord-Plugins/role-colors) makes it look bad.
 - Add transitions on loads of stuff to \~\~smooth~~ out your Discord experience (and change the duration).
+- Compact mode: lots of tweaks to make Discord fit more info into less space!
+- New User Card: A [refreshed design](https://thicc-anime.thigh.pics/CA1e57F.png) for the user card in settings

 Enable / Disable by editing the variables in your copy of `diskai.theme.scss`: (this shows the defaults)
 ```scss